Who can get basic social assistance

 When determining the amount of basic social assistance, the available income and assets as well as expenses of all family members are taken into account.

-'Family' means parents living in the same household, minor children or adopted children, married spouses or cohabiting partners, and persons living in a registered partnership.
+'Family' means parents living in the same household, their minor children or adopted children, and married spouses, and also persons living in circumstances similar to marriage in a common household.

 Persons sharing an apartment are not necessarily a family

 Persons sharing an apartment may form a communal household but not necessarily a family.
 If they do not constitute a family they must apply for assistance separately.
-For example, friends who share an apartment each constitute a separate family and should apply for basic social assistance separately.
+For example, adult siblings or friends who share an apartment each constitute a separate family and should apply for basic social assistance separately even if they form a communal household.
 Their income, assets and expenses are considered separately.

 Adult children are not considered to be part of their parents' family even if they live in the same apartment.
 They must apply for basic social assistance separately.